can use wind power?

 nor do I build any turbines, for people that have grid power

 and want or use a wind turbine.
-When the cost of utility power

 are few wind turbines actually designed correctly for off-grid